 Invite us to your class

 At any point in the semester, you can contact us to have a member of the Writing Center come by your class for a brief introduction.
 We’ll take 10-15 minutes to introduce students to our services or to remind them how to make best use of us during their writing process.
 We’d recommend that a visit like this should occur either early in the semester or a week or two before the due date for a significant assignment.

 Offer students an incentive

-As is the case with all well-meant exhortations, simply telling students that they should go to the Writing Center probably won’t have a significant influence on their behavior.
+As is often the case with well-meant exhortations, simply telling students that they should go to the Writing Center probably won’t have a significant influence on their behavior.
 Offering threats, of course, is even less effective.
 The best way to encourage students to be responsible about their writing and to make effective use of the Writing Center is to offer them an incentive.
 This might take the form of a quiz grade, a few bonus points on an assignment, or some other extra credit.
 You can even turn the experience into an excellent opportunity for reflection.
 Below is a response form that Professor Alisha Knight developed for her classes.
 Feel free to modify this form or create something similar.
 However, we would ask that you please talk with us first if you plan on creating a formal incentive for your students.
-That way, we’ll be on the same page when your students come in for writing conferences, and we’ll be able to help them meet your expectations.
+That way, we’ll be on the same page when your students come in for tutoring sessions, and we’ll be able to help them meet your expectations.

 Writing Conference Reflection Form